-From travelling to Thailand to visit Chiang Mia temples to going crazy with Thai food, the exotic travel destination offers everything for everyone.
+From traveling to Thailand to visit Chiang Mia temples to going crazy with Thai food, the exotic travel destination offers everything for everyone.
 But where should you go to celebrate Thai New Year?
-Songkran 2020 in Thailand will start on Monday, April 13 and end on Wednesday, April 15, so you can pack in an adventurous and traditional vacation before or after celebrating Thai new year – completely according to your personality tastes and Myers-Briggs type.
-Do not get scared by the fact that Chiang Mia is located on the Northern Part of the country, and therefore is more prone to cold weather.
+Songkran 2020 in Thailand will start on Monday, April 13, and end on Wednesday, April 15, so you can pack in an adventurous and traditional vacation before or after celebrating the Thai new year – completely according to your personality tastes and Myers-Briggs type.
+Do not get scared by the fact that Chiang Mia is located in the Northern Part of the country, and therefore is more prone to cold weather.
 You will stay warm, though, by getting some Thai tea!

 Thailand Destinations Travel Inspiration

 From Tha tropical beaches to royal palaces, to even ancient ruins, Thailand has a lot to offer to anyone looking for a vacation in South East Asia.
 Ancient ruins and temples are not just reserved for those looking for a spiritual journey, just as Thai beaches are not all rainbows and resorts – you can find wild and abandoned islands and get lost in the woods!

 From those seeking to visit the most diverse types of Buddha figures, to those deriving inspiration from ultramodern city landscapes, or just to sip on Thai Cha Yen on the quite canalside in Wat Arun, Here we, however, look at what Thailand strikes the first-time visitors the most – its beautiful and wild beaches, all the way from Pattaya to Hua Hin.
 Are you fascinated with cities?
 Chiang Mai is only one of the potential choices.

 Pattaya Travel Ideas